Preparation is the Key to Successful Content Planning

 - Allowing private communications between members of the organization.

-One of the nice things about considering a site’s objectives early, is that it also allows you to define metrics to measure how well the site meets these objectives.
+One of the nice things about considering a site’s objectives early is that it also allows you to define metrics to measure how well the site meets these objectives.
 This approach is more complicated than creating a ranking report for certain keywords, but it can be much more satisfying to see that the goals of a site are being reached.

 For example, when it comes to optimizing a large site that sells goods for search engines, instead of focusing upon a few broad and popular terms to rank well with, it might be better to try to make sure that individual product names rank well in the search engines.
-That may mean making sure that a search engine indexing program can successfully index a large dynamic site, and that each page has its own unique page title, headlines, and content which reflects those product names.
+That may mean making sure that a search engine indexing program can successfully index a large dynamic site, and that each page has its unique page title, headlines, and content which reflects those product names.
 It can also possibly mean that those products are accompanied by some articles that provide visitors enough information to make an informed purchasing decision as well as giving search engines something to index.

-Looking at the products or services offered
+Looking at the products or services offered during content planning

 This page on a SWOT Analysis (Strengths, Weaknesses, Opportunities, and Threats) may be helpful for some of the following questions.